-As a general rule, the following parties may not exercise the Stock Acquisition Rights (the parties falling under (I) through (VI) below shall collectively be referred to as "Non-Qualified Parties"):
+Acquisition Rights (the parties falling under (I) through (VI) below shall collectively be referred to as "Non-Qualified Parties"):

-- (I) Specified Large Holders; - (II) Joint Holders of Specified Large Holders; - (III) Specified Large Purchasers; - (IV) Persons having a Special Relationship with Specified Large Purchasers; - (V) Any transferee of or successor to the Stock Acquisition Rights of any party falling under (I) through (IV) without the approval of the Company's Board of Directors; or - (VI) Any Affiliated Party of any party falling under (I) through (V).
+- (I) Specified Large Holders; 13 - (II) Joint Holders of Specified Large Holders; - (III) Specified Large Purchasers; 14 - (IV) Persons having a Special Relationship with Specified Large Purchasers; - (V) Any transferee of or successor to the Stock Acquisition Rights of any party falling under (I) through (IV) without the approval of the Company's Board of Directors; or - (VI) Any Affiliated Party of any party falling under (I) through (V).
+15

-Further, nonresidents of Japan who are required to follow certain procedures under foreign laws and regulations to exercise the Stock Acquisition Rights may not, as a general rule, exercise the Stock Acquisition Rights (provided, however, that the Stock Acquisition Rights held by nonresidents will be subject to acquisition by the Company in exchange for shares in the Company as set out in (ii) of paragraph 9. below, 'Acquisition of the Stock Acquisition Rights by the Company,' subject to compliance with the laws and regulations).
-In addition, anyone who fails to submit a written undertaking, in the form prescribed by the Company and containing representations and warranties regarding matters such as the fact that he or she satisfies the exercise conditions of the Stock Acquisition Rights.
+Further, nonresidents of Japan who are required to follow certain procedures under foreign laws and regulations to exercise the Stock Acquisition Rights may not, as a general rule, exercise the Stock Acquisition Rights (provided, however, that the Stock Acquisition Rights held by nonresidents will be subject to acquisition by the Company in exchange for shares in the Company as set forth in (ii) of paragraph 9 below, 'Acquisition of the Stock Acquisition Rights by the Company,' subject to compliance with the laws and regulations).
+In addition, anyone who fails to submit a written undertaking, in the form prescribed by the Company and containing representations and warranties regarding matters such as the fact that he or she satisfies the exercise conditions of the Stock Acquisition Rights, indemnity clauses and other covenants, may not exercise the Stock Acquisition Rights.